Dedicated Service For Federal Employees, And Those Who Serve

 Pensions, Thrift Savings Plans, And Social Security:

-It can be confusing trying to determine if you’re saving enough, if you’re on target for retirement, and when you can retire.
-We assess your needs and offer advice on how to optimize your benefits, and how to structure your retirement income from your pension, Thrift Savings Plan (or other retirement savings plan), and Social Security.
+It can be confusing trying to determine if you’re saving enough to be on target for retirement and when you can retire.
+We assess your needs and offer advice on how to optimize your benefits and how to structure your retirement income from your pension, Thrift Savings Plan (or other retirement savings plan), and/or Social Security.
 If you’re married, we explore spousal and survivor benefit options relative to alternatives, helping you make the best decisions for now and in the future.